SkymanOne/folidity/reports/main.typ

 When the state transition statement `move` is present, the emitter first performs the expression resolution as explained earlier, and then, similarly, to the struct constraint assertion it asserts any function's state bounds if present.
 Afterwards, it saves the corresponding byte array in the box named with the state identifier.

-The `return` statement is handled in a similar fashion and followed by the `retsub` opcode which returns the execution to the subroutine caller point.
+The `return` statement is handled similarly and followed by the `retsub` opcode which returns the execution to the subroutine caller point.

 === Final compilation

 You can view a sample smart contract written in Folidity and the resulted Teal code listed in @Appendix:EmitExample[Appendix].

 After all the functions have been emitted, the emitter writes them into a single string and encodes them as a byte array which gets returned to the caller.
-As well as approval program, AVM required a _clear_ program, a specialised logic used when an account opts out of smart contracts.
-Since opt-in functionality is not used in Folidity.
-It simply emits three opcodes that return a positive result.

 == CLI